A.4 — C++ FAQ

 Q1: Why shouldn’t we use “using namespace std”?

 The statement using namespace std; is a using directive.
-Using directives import all of the identifiers from a namespace into the scope of the using directive.
+A using-directive allows all of the identifiers from a given namespace to be accessed within the scope of the using-directive statement.

 You may have seen something like this: